Dook97/avl_trees/README.md

 An iterator facility is provided by the library.

-For the following examples presume that we have a `dict_t dict` which contains 100 items whose keys span from 1 to 100.

 ### Creating an iterator

 There are several ways of obtaining an iterator via `avl_get_iterator`.
 The